maximilianh/multiSub/README.md

 Paste your new username and password into ~/.multiSub/config under enaUser and enaPass.

-Go to https://www.ebi.ac.uk/ena/submit/sra/#newSubmission-studyChoice-start, create a study aka project and paste its identifier into ~/.multiSub.conf as enaProj.
-It starts with "PRJEB".
+Go to https://www.ebi.ac.uk/ena/submit/sra/#newSubmission-studyChoice-start, create a study aka project and paste its identifier into ~/.multiSub/config under enaProj (it starts with "PRJEB").

 Then, convert your submission files to the ENA XML format: